mixpanel/flask-tracking-proxy/README.md

 ## Installation

-There are a few ways you can use this repo to deploy a server that can be use to proxy Mixpanel API requests: one-click deploy to cloud, build a docker image, or copy and paste the nginx settings to your own nginx config file.
+There are a few ways you can use this repo to deploy a server that can be use to proxy Mixpanel API requests.
+Again, this should only be used for testing purposes.
+You'll want to make your own customizations and productionalize the deploy before going live.

 ### Option 1: One-click Deploy
 - [Run on Google Cloud](https://deploy.cloud.run?git_repo=https://github.com/mixpanel/flask-tracking-proxy)